 Alcohol intolerance can be particularly problematic if you have developed a dependence on, or have be diagnosed with an addiction to alcohol, as repeated exposure to alcohol can make the symptoms more dangerous.

-In this article, we will explore what alcohol intolerance is, its symptoms, and how to get help if you think you may have it but are finding it difficult to stop consuming alcohol.
+In this article, we will explore what alcohol intolerance is, its symptoms, and how to get help if you think you may have it but are finding it difficult to stop consuming alcohol or might be unsure about what is the first step toward getting treatment for alcohol addiction.

 Alcohol intolerance is a condition in which a person has difficulty digesting alcohol.
 This can lead to a variety of symptoms, including stomach pain, nausea, vomiting, and diarrhea.
 Alcohol intolerance is different from alcohol dependence or addiction, and it is also different from having an allergy to alcohol.